 - Fungal infections.
 Yeast and other fungi can be picked up in dirt or through the air.
 There are prescription medications that can help.

 - Heartworms.
 Mosquitos spread this disease.
-Monthly medication or an injection that lasts 6 months can prevent it.
+Monthly medication or an injection that lasts 6 or 12 months can prevent it.
 Treatment is hard on your pet, and expensive.

 - Heart disease.
 Leaky valves and other problems can weaken and thicken the heart muscle.
 This puts pressure on the lungs and airways.
-Medication along with the right diet and exercise can bring relief.
+Medication, along with the right diet, and exercise approved by your vet, can bring relief.

 When to See the Vet